MaestroDelFuego/Bongo-SMS/README.md

 - Users choose a username (stored in their browser).
 - Messages are sent to the Pi's local server and displayed to all clients.
 - All traffic stays local and private to the LAN.

+...

+## Important Security Note

+- **No encryption is implemented.**
+  This app is designed to run **only on a trusted local area network (LAN)**, such as a Raspberry Pi Wi-Fi hotspot.
+  All messages are sent in plaintext within the LAN and should **not** be used over public or untrusted networks.